zzzprojects/sqlbulkcopy-tutorial/docs/pages/faq/how-default-mapping-work.md

 }
 {% endhighlight %}

+The maping become:

 | Source              | Destination              |
 | ------------------- | ------------------------ |
 | SourceTransactionId | DestinationOrderId       |
 | SourceCustomerId    | DestinationTransactionId |
 | SourceReference     | DestinationCustomerId    |

-As you already see, problem is comming.
-They are already not mapping to the right column!
+Problem is without a doubt coming!
+Wrong DataTable column are mapped to wrong destination column.

 #### Step 2
 The second step will check destination column type and identity column.